 The company Les Objets Volants creates juggling performances, and has been producing them in France and around the world since 1999.
-Through an eclectic repertoire, where juggling meets circus, theater, visual arts but also mathematics, the shows give greater place to research and new techniques on the objects and their manipulation.
+Through an eclectic repertoire, where juggling meets circus, theater, dance, visual arts and also mathematics, the shows renew the relation between human beings and objects.

 The company was founded in 1999, by Denis Paumier, Toon Schuermans and David Fischer, young 10th promotion graduates of Centre National des Arts du Cirque de Châlons-en-Champagne (France).
 The first show, Impers et Passes, is a trio which humorously mixed juggling, theatre, movement and music.
 Since then, other shows have been created with different people under the direction of Denis Paumier.